Parenting Tips 6 min read

 • Use your breaks at work to check in on your family or rest, rather than taking on more work.

-Take Care of Yourself
+Take care of yourself

-Self-care is often overlooked by new parents, but it is essential.
+Self-care is often overlooked by new parents, but it matters.
 Both parents need to take care of their mental and physical health to be the best caregivers for their baby.
 Make sure you are eating well, getting enough sleep (as much as possible), and finding moments to relax or do things you enjoy.

-• Sleep whenever the baby sleeps—it helps you recharge.
+• Sleep whenever the baby sleeps.
+It helps you recharge.

 • Take short walks or do light exercises to stay active and reduce stress.